HyperTag/documentation/src/content/cloud-destinations/lytics.md

 Add your Account ID and Data API Key into the Lytics connector on your MetaRouter dashboard and give your new connection a unique name.

-Now, just click `Save` to activate your pipeline.
+Now, just click **Save** to activate your pipeline.

 ![lytics3](/images/lytics3v2.png)

 Lytics updates their incoming data stream every two minutes, so give it a couple of minutes for your events to show up.

-See the image below - you can check back in on the status of your project by going to the `Data` tab at the top.
+See the image below - you can check back in on the status of your project by going to the **Data** tab at the top.

 ![lytics4](/images/lytics4.png)

 ## Additional Features

-- `Stream` - Allows you to organize your data in Lytics.
+- **Stream:** Allows you to organize your data in Lytics.
 This is only necessary when you are tracking multiple websites